 No. 11 Michigan 20, No. 5 Colorado 13

-At Boulder, Colo., Scott Dreisbach threw a 3-yard TD pass to Jerame Tuman late in the third quarter to put Michigan (2-0) ahead after Remy Hamilton's 42-yard field goal tied the score at 13.
+At Boulder, Colo., Scott Dreisbach's 3-yard TD pass to Jerame Tuman late in the third quarter put Michigan (2-0) ahead after Remy Hamilton's 42-yard field goal tied the score at 13.

-Colorado took a 13-10 halftime lead on Lendon Henry's 11-yard TD run and Detmer's 5-yard scoring pass to Phil Savoy.
-The extra point was missed after Detmer's TD pass.
+Colorado led 13-10 at the half Lendon Henry's 11-yard TD run and Detmer's 5-yard scoring pass to Phil Savoy.
 Clarence Williams had a 7-yard scoring run for the Wolverines.
 Detmer was 23-of-39 for 287 yards.

 No. 6 Penn St. 49, N. Illinois 0

-At State College, Pa., Chafie Fields, replacing Curtis Enis who was out with strep throat, ran for two TDs during a 21-point burst in 2:17 of the second period for the Nittany Lions (3-0).
-Tight end Joe Jurevicius caught two scoring passes, including a 51-yarder from Mike McQueary.
+At State College, Pa., Chafie Fields, replacing an ill Curtis Enis, ran for two TDs during a 21-point burst in 2:17 of the second period for the Nittany Lions (3-0).
+Tight end Joe Jurevicius caught two scoring passes, including a 51-yarder from backup Mike McQueary.